gkjpettet/MarkdownKit/README.md

 Var html As String = MarkdownKit.ToHTML("Some **bold** text")
 ```

+## Improvements Over Version 1

+Version 2 is a complete rewrite.
+The main advantage it offers is that it tracks the exact source code positions of every block and inline component of the AST during parsing.
+This means that the AST contains all the information you need to implement a source code highlighter for Markdown (the whole reason I did the rewrite in the first place).

 ## Advanced Use

 I imagine that most people will only ever need to use the simple `MarkdownKit.ToHTML()` method.
 However, if you want access to the abstract syntax tree created by `MarkdownKit` during parsing then you can, like so: